🥢 Have You Eaten Yet?

 Articles on food as communication and memory

-From this, we discovered that in many Chinese-Australian families, meals often become the “stage” for emotional expression—especially in place of verbal affection.
+From this, we discovered that in many Chinese-Australian families, meals often become the “stage” for emotional expression especially in place of verbal affection.
 This shaped our hypothesis:

 Food rituals may be emotionally expressive, but often misunderstood across generations.

 Starting with a strong foundation helped us ask sharper questions in the field.
-It reminded me that meaningful research starts long before the first interview—it starts with listening, even to what's already been written.
+It reminded me that meaningful research starts long before the first interview.
+It starts with listening, even to what's already been written.

 🎤 Semi-Structured Interviews